lnferris/ocean_data_tools/README.md

 ## Finding Data

-There two types of datasets: those that need to be downloaded manually<sup>1</sup> and those that can be accessed remotely<sup>2</sup> through OpenDAP (e.g. you do not need to download the data manually, the data can be accessed directly on the the internet using a url).
+There two types of datasets: those that need to be downloaded manually<sup>1</sup> and those that can be accessed remotely<sup>2</sup> through OpenDAP (e.g. the data can be accessed directly on the the internet using a url).

 #### argo<sup>1</sup>